 What Makes Monofilament the Best Fishing Line for Crappie

 Monofilament fishing line has been around for decades for very good reason – it works very well under a wide variety of fishing conditions.
-Monofilament line is affordable and highly effective at targeting crappie and other panfish as well as some of the largest species located anywhere.
+Monofilament fishing line is affordable and highly effective at targeting crappie and other panfish as well as some of the largest species located anywhere.

 The many great features that monofilament fishing line great for crappie fishing includes:

 - Very light and holds well to reels.